 A small minority of complainants may pursue their complaints in ways that can impede the investigation of their complaint, or impose a significant and disproportionate resource requirement on the authority.
 Such actions can occur during the investigation of a complaint, or once investigations have been completed.
 In these cases, a complainant may be considered unreasonably persistent.

 Unreasonable or unreasonably persistent complainants are not covered within this policy.
-The policy for Unreasonable or Unreasonably Persistent Complainants should be used when considering restrictive measures with customers.
-A copy of this policy is available upon request from the Customer Feedback Coordinator or via our website.
+The policy for Unreasonable or Unreasonably Persistent Complainants [PDF, 0.2MB] should be used when considering restrictive measures with customers.

 Anonymous complaints should be passed to the Customer Feedback Coordinator who will register the complaint and pass to the appropriate Service Manager or Head of Service for investigation.